matiasballester/minesweeper-api/README.md

 ## Important Notes

-API was created using RestController to handle rest api calls.
+The API was created using spring RestController.
-Once the request is validated (user's input validation), a service is taking care of calling to the domain objects to accomplish the game's logic.
-Once the game logic is ready it's persisted using a JPA crud repository:
+Once the request is validated (spring-validation), the controller delegates the work to the service layer, that calls to the domain objects to accomplish the game's logic.
+Once the game logic is ready it's persisted using a JPA crud repository and the persisted game is returned to the controller layer.

+Schema:

+- Users
+    - user_id integer
+    - user_name varchar
+    - password varchar

-- userName: user's identification
+- Game
+    - game_id integer
-- board: json that contains user's actions
+    - board json
-- state: game states (ACTICE, VICTORY, LOST)
-- startTime: when the game was started
-- endTime: when the game is finished (only win or loss)
+    - start_time date
+    - end_time date
+    - state varchar
+    - user_id integer

 ## Features implemented